raeslab/lorepy/docs/dev_docs.md

 # Lorepy - Development documentation

+## Setting up the environment

+To recreate the environment used by the devs, you can get a [requirements.txt](./dev/requirements.txt) file that has the same versions we have been using pinned.

 ## Running tests

 Lorepy is fully covered with unit-tests, to run them you need the pytest package installed (```pip install pytest pytest-cov```).
 Next, run the command below to run the test suite.
+Note: if you use the environment listed above you will get these.

 ```python
 pytest